Real-DeviLs/DSC_Hacktober/README.md

 ### This is for the talk scheduled on 3<sup>rd</sup> October 2020:
-The Talk is taken by our Keynote speaker [SAYAM KUMAR :Gsoc 2020](https://github.com/Sayam753/) Do check him out on Linkedin and Twitter [](https://www.linkedin.com/in/sayam049/)
+The Talk is taken by our Keynote speaker [SAYAM KUMAR :Gsoc 2020](https://github.com/Sayam753/) Do check him out on [Linkedin](https://www.linkedin.com/in/sayam049/)
+### Contributions to this REPO won't count to Hacktober 2020: This is just for making you aware how things Work